MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 **^Type:^** ^Coastal^ ^&^ ^Mountain^

 The Salted Bluffs are tall, seaside cliffs that run along the northern tip of the [Alabaster Peninsula](alabaster-sierras) where the [Alabaster Sierras](alabaster-sierra-range) meet the Frigid Depths.
 The cliffs are littered with caves and hidden coves and often used by pirates and smugglers.

-The cliffs are also home to a number of dangerous beasts and creatures including the [Ashwing Harpies](ashwing-harpies) and [wyverns](/monster/wyvern).

 *^Canon^ ^Consistency:^ **^High^** ^-^ ^(Tal'Dorei^ ^Campaign^ ^Guide,^ ^p.^ ^48)^* {.screen-only}